Getting started with Kelloo

 Here is how to adjust the length of a project:

-- Choose the number of weeks to extend or compress by.
+- Choose the number of weeks to extend or shorten by.
 You can also set an explicit date.

 Pro tip